gunjanmishra090/Sales-Data-Analysis/README.md

 The goal of this analysis is to:

-- Clean and preprocess monthly sales data
+- Clean and preprocess monthly sales data.
 - Merge multiple datasets into a single DataFrame
 - Extract and engineer relevant features
 - Identify the best month for sales